 The Department contemplates that its components-primarily those with significant rulemaking activities-and the public-through petitions for rulemaking or other similar submissions to the Department-will submit candidate rules that meet these criteria to the working group for consideration.
-After the working group has evaluated suggestions of candidate rules, it will prioritize the suggestions and select one to three rules per year to review.
+After the working group has evaluated suggestions of candidate rules, it will prioritize the suggestions and select rules for review.
+While the Department anticipates reviewing an average of one to three rules per year, the Department may review more or fewer rules in any given year, depending on the number of appropriate candidate rules that have been identified, the magnitude and complexity of those rules selected for review, and the scope of the Department's affirmative rulemaking obligations for that year.

 After the working group selects a rule for retrospective review, the Department will seek public comment on the rule's effectiveness, opportunities for harmonization or modernization, potential regulatory alternatives, actual costs and benefits (as opposed to the projected costs and benefits when the rule was promulgated), burdens of compliance, distributional equity to small businesses and other identified groups, and unintended effects.
-The Department encourages the public to comment on these metrics.